IBM/jenkins101/lab-01/README.md

 - Github personal access token

+## Setup

+Go to [Lab01 - Setup](../lab-00/README.md) to get an IBM Id, access to a cluster and a cloud shell.

 ## Setup Jenkins (Ephemeral) on OpenShift 3

 Go to [Setup Jenkins on OpenShift 3](SETUP.md) to complete the Jenkins setup and configuration on OpenShift 3.

 ## Fork the `spring-client` App in Github